qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/tasks.rst

 The scheduling of the tasks is influenced by the task priority, which is set when in addTask.

-The status of tasks can be monitored using QgsTask and QgsTaskManager signals and functions.
+The status of tasks can be monitored using :class:`QgsTask` and :class:`QgsTaskManager` signals and functions.

 Examples